The Center for Humanities at the University of Rhode Island’s current activities include:

 About the Center

 URI’s Center for the Humanities was established by Faculty Senate legislation in 1994 and is designed to foster intellectual exchange and independent inquiry, analysis, and interpretation of the humanities in research, teaching, and learning.
 Its activities include a speaker series, research grants, and fellowships for faculty and graduate students, and an annual Linking Humanities to Careers event for undergraduates.
 The center is funded by the state, and by several generous endowments.
 Click here for more information about our donors, funding, and support.
-For more information, watch our video, or contact the Center’s director: Annu Palakunnathu Matthew, Center for Humanities, 175G Swan Hall, University of Rhode Island, Upper College Road, Kingston, RI 02881, call (401) 874-5700, or e-mail firstname.lastname@example.org.
+For more information about the center, watch our video, or contact the Center’s director: Annu Palakunnathu Matthew, Center for Humanities, 175G Swan Hall, University of Rhode Island, Upper College Road, Kingston, RI 02881, call (401) 874-5700, or e-mail email@example.com.

 What Are the Humanities?

 The humanities are the stories, the ideas, and the words that help us understand our lives and our world.
 They introduce us to people we have never met, places we have never visited, and ideas that may never have crossed our minds.
 By showing how others have lived and thought about life, the humanities help us decide what is important and what we can do to make our own life and the lives of others better.
 By connecting us with other people, the humanities point the way to answers about what is ethical and what is true to our diverse heritage, traditions, and history.
 They help us address the challenges we face together as families, communities, and nations.
 As fields of study, the humanities emphasize analysis and exchange of ideas and may be interdisciplinary.